Providing technologically advanced telecommunications services to our communities

 @hay.net addresses

-Increase the amount of storage you have for your @hay.net or @ezlink.ca webmail account.
-If you receive large attachments or just don’t like cleaning out your email, add an extra GIG.
+Increase the amount of storage for your @hay.net or @ezlink.ca webmail accounts.
+If you receive large attachments or just don’t like cleaning out your email, add an extra GB.

 note: @hccl.net email accounts need to migrate to @hay.net in order to increase the storage.